Bánh Giò Recipe

 • Banh gio tastes best when served warm.

-• Vietnamese pork bologna, sausages, cucumber, and pickles are great side dishes to pair with Banh gio.
+• Vietnamese pork bologna, sausages, cucumber, and pickles are great side dishes to pair with this steamed dumpling.

 As mentioned above, you should enjoy your Banh gio while they’re still warm.
 However, if you need to store the leftovers, store them in their leaf wrappings in the refrigerator.
 They will last 3 days this way.